thedeepengine/full-metal-weaviate/README.md

 `.l` makes it easy to load your data.

-It turn this search query:
+It turns this search query:

 ```
 response = jeopardy.query.fetch_objects(